-To see an overview of the curriculum for the academic year 2018-2019, please click here.
+To see an overview of the curriculum for the academic year 2021-22, please click on the link below.

 Every Spring Term, we invite parents from Years 1 and 2 to a morning and/or evening session to learn how we teach reading and writing across Key Stage 1.
 To see the notes from this meeting click on the link below.